 Only two years old, letgo is already the biggest and fastest growing app to buy and sell locally in the US and other countries with over 75 million downloads, 200 million listings and 3 billion messages sent in its first two years.
-Its team moves quickly, so they needed a tool that could keep up with their rigorous A/B testing and analysis.
+Its team moves quickly, so they needed an A/B testing tool that could keep up with their rigorous A/B testing and analysis.

 Since letgo’s Business Intelligence team integrated Amplitude, analysis of A/B tests – once a cumbersome task – has become incredibly simple.